cwandel-afk/nuxdy-forms/README.md

   margin-bottom: 1rem;
 }

-.dynamic-form-remove-button {
+.nuxdy-form-remove-button {
   position: absolute;
   top: 0.5rem;
   right: 0.5rem;
   color: #ef4444;
 }

-.dynamic-form-remove-button:hover {
+.nuxdy-form-remove-button:hover {
   color: #b91c1c;
 }
 ```

 ## Events

-The DynamicForm component emits the following events:
+The NuxdyForm component emits the following events:

 - `submit`: Emitted when the form is submitted with valid data
 - `reset`: Emitted when the form is reset